-Our Enterprise Centers specialize in life transformation programs for distressed, homeless and/or previously incarcerated individuals as well as in high school equivalency certification and workforce development programs for agricultural and displaced workers and ethnic minorities.
+Our Enterprise Centers specialize in life transformation programs for distressed, homeless and/or previously incarcerated individuals as well as in high school equivalency certification and workforce development programs for agricultural and displaced workers, and for ethnic minorities.

 Enterprise RESTART is a life transformation and job preparation program that, through classwork and practical application, focuses on developing essential personal and job attainment/advancement skills.
 Essential life and employment skills include:

 Productive thinking, positive attitudes and personal responsibility